grgp/imaba-2016/content.md

 #### (Filler/Peta Fasilkom)

 ### ideas
+  - more like the landing pages of affinity designer and the like
+  - revamped kosan, more streamlined
   - probably accordion/FAQ for all the misc questions, at the end of each

 ### general